the-original-body/claude-mpm/docs/developer/EXPERIMENTAL_FEATURES.md

 ## Overview

-This document describes the architecture for experimental features in Claude MPM, using the Memory Guardian as the primary example.
-The design ensures clean separation between stable and experimental code.
+This document describes the architecture for experimental features in Claude MPM.
+The design ensures clean separation between stable and experimental code, allowing features to be tested and refined before becoming part of the stable codebase.

 ## Architecture Principles